Tesla delivers record vehicles in Q1; output falls as China shutdown weighs

 Tesla said it sold a total of 295,324 Model 3 sedans and Model Y sport utility vehicles, while it delivered 14,724 Model S luxury sedans and Model X premium SUVs.

+Last year, Tesla's China-made cars accounted for around half of the 936,000 vehicles it delivered globally.
+Tesla CEO Elon Musk also said in October that Shanghai had surpassed its Fremont, California factory -- the company's first plant -- in output.

+The existing two factories are critical for Tesla's goal to boost deliveries by 50% this year, as its new factories in Berlin and Texas are expected to see production ramp up slowly in their first year of production.

-(Reporting by Akash Sriram, Akriti Sharma in Bengaluru and Hyunjoo Jin in San Francisco; Editing by Maju Samuel and Alistair Bell and Diane Craft)
+(Reporting by Hyunjoo Jin in San Francisco, Akash Sriram, Akriti Sharma in Bengaluru; Editing by Maju Samuel and Alistair Bell and Diane Craft)